keithalewis/math/opm.md

 terminal cash flows contingent on the realized outcome.
 If there are no arbitrage opportunities available then prices are subject to geometric constraints determined by the cash flows.
-Arbitrage must always be defined relative to a particular model.
+Arbitrage must always be defined relative to a model.
 These constraints are applied to [zero coupon bonds](#zero-coupon-bond), the [binomial model](#binomial-model), and the [interval model](#interval-model).